-Any loads identified to be inconsistent with the VENM classification or material type approved for the source site will be rejected and must be removed from site by the relevant Filling Supplier.
+Any loads identified to be inconsistent with the approved Tunnel Boring Material, VENM and ENM classification or material type approved for the source site will be rejected and must be removed from site by the relevant Filling Supplier.
 If this material is placed in the fill area prior to being identified, the material is to remain in stockpile and isolated to prevent this material spreading with the remaining site.